autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User clicks on any category they'd like 3.
 User should be able to view the category's list of groups, even if they aren't logged in.

-- Reason for REVISED: We revised this requirement to allow for npn-logged in users to have access to the category's page.
+- Reason for REVISED: We revised this requirement to allow for non-logged in users to have access to the category's page.
 We made this decision as it gives users the opportunity to explore the pages before they've logged in, affording the chance to determine if making an account will provide them with meaningful connections.

 4.  **COMPLETE** The system must show all categories, and the user must be able to scroll down to see the rest if they do not all fit on the page.